 The school’s ‘Golden rules’ are:

-We are kind and helpful
+We are kind, caring and helpful

-- We are honest
+We are polite

 These are displayed in pictures and texts around the school.

 In addition to this each class has agreed its own rules which are displayed in the classroom.